guadabsb15/summer_2021_report/docs/_sources/magloop.rst.txt

 We see that there is little increase of the pressure by increasing the bifrost parameters.
 However, between t=1 and t=1.75 the pressure is higher than the initial value when the parameter e was increased to a value of e=0.25.
 The parameters Ca, U & E caused a significant pressure drop when increased.
 With decreased parameter there is a noticeable pressure increase when the parameters Ca, U & E were reduced, which are the same parameters that caused a pressure drop when increased.
 The parameter Uv causes the pressure to drop slightly when increased, while there is little noticeable change when the parameters d & e are reduced.

+Comparing the above result with the ones obtained by Miniati & Martin (2011) the pressure decrease we see are far greater than the ones they obtained with the resolution N=128 in the x-direction, which we also used.
+After t=2s Miniati & Martin reports a normalized pressure value of more than 0.95.
+We compare this to the results from Gardiner & Stone (2005), where the magnetic pressure dropped from 3.46e-8 at t=0s to 3.18e-8 after t=2s, corresponding to a normalized final value of 0.91.
+These results were obtained with N=128 in the x-direction as well.

 Further deacrease of bifrost parameters
 ***************************************